|Photo by Teniola Komolafe|

 Darlinghurst Theatre Company and Green Door Theatre Company present SEVEN METHODS OF KILLING KYLIE JENNER, by Jasmine Lee-Jones, at the Eternity Theatre, Darlinghurst.
 17th April - 15th May (an extended season).

 SEVEN METHODS OF KILLING KYLIE JENNER, is a 2019 play, by Jasmine Lee-Jones.
-It premiered at the London based ROYAL COURT THEATRE - a theatre company that is a factory producing some of the best new work that there is to see.
-If you ever are able to get over there, this is a theatre that should always be on your list of must attend no matter what the work.
-What with the available National Theatre productions the quality of work one can see in London is immensely impressive and, mostly, awe inspiring.
+It premiered at the London based ROYAL COURT THEATRE - a theatre company that is a factory (meant in a complimentary way) producing some of the best new work that there is to see.
+If we are ever are able to get over to London again in our lifetime, this is a theatre that should always be on your list of must attend no matter what is showing.
+(In fact, I advise, no matter what you have read from the British critics, go.
+The standard of work is always impressive even if the particular production is regarded as a dud.
+The Australian stage, rarely, reaches that quality of presentation we see over there.
+It is always rewarding somewhere, somehow.)
+With the available National Theatre productions the quality of work one can see in London is immensely impressive and, mostly, awe inspiring.

 SEVEN METHODS OF KILLING KYLIE JENNER, after reading the London reviews, seemed to be an impossible wish to see in Sydney.
 It is written for two black female Londonites: Cleo (Moreblessing Maturure) and Kara (Vivienne Awosoga), arguing in a difficult regional dialectical demand debating black politics, and using a youthful cultural entry point of the twittter/internet sphere.
 All this may have presented as obstacles for attempting to produce this play in Sydney as an Independent Production.
 Darlinghurst Theatre Company and Green Door Theatre Company were not deterred.
 Bravo their courage.